How To Protect WordPress Sites From Phishing Using U2F?

-Basically, U2F security keys are physical USB keys that look like a flash drive.
+U2F security keys are physical USB keys that look like a flash drive.
 You can only access your account by tapping the key while it’s plugged in.
 As an end user, it feels like a dedicated device for 2-Factor Authentication.
 Instead of using your phone and the Authenticator app, you carry around a physical key.

-With a Physical key, like the YubiKey, your login information can’t be taken by a copycat login screen because it only works on registered sites.
-The authentication will fail on fake sites even if you’re fooled into thinking it’s real.
+With a Physical key, like the YubiKey, a copycat login screen can’t take your login information because it only works on registered sites.
+The authentication will fail on fake sites.
+This mitigates phishing attacks’ increasing volume and sophistication and stops account takeovers.

 U2F Security Keys Functionalities

-For this post, I don’t want to get lost in the technical details but at a high level, Security Keys support two commands which are provided to web pages as browser APIs:
+For this post, I don’t want to get lost in the technical details, but at a high level, Security Keys support two commands which are provided to web pages as browser APIs:

-U2F and WordPress Security
+U2F and WordPress Sites Protect

-- Go to Users -> your Profile page
+- Go to Users -> your Profile page.

 - Scroll down.
 You will see some new features.
 Under account management, there should be Two-factor options available now.

-- Scroll down to Security Keys and press the Register New Key button
+- Scroll down to Security Keys and press the Register New Key button.

-- Wait for the page to refresh and click Update Profile
+- Wait for the page to refresh and click Update Profile.

 So here is my “noobs guide” to U2F setup for WordPress:

-- To setup U2F on WordPress, you must be logged in as an administrator
+- To setup U2F on WordPress, you must be logged in as an administrator.

-- U2F requires an HTTPS connection
+- U2F requires an HTTPS connection.

-- You can’t add new security keys over HTTP
+- You can’t add new security keys over HTTP.

 How Much Is That?

-While it’s fairly easy to implement there were some drawbacks.
+While it’s fairly easy to implement, there were some drawbacks.

 Another thing to consider for teams or development agencies is management.
 Keys create a more complicated employee and client onboarding process.
 It also means finding a point person for setup and recovery.
 Hello middle managers.

-U2F vs OTP’s
+U2F vs. OTP’s

 - They are vulnerable to phishing and man-in-the-middle attacks